 Monica breaks all the steps down in her awesome post.

 The raspberry lime one is seriously delicious.
-I don’t have a muddler like she suggests, so I just use a wooden spoon when needed.
+I don’t have a muddler as she suggests, so I just use a wooden spoon when needed.

-I have made the all citrus water and the berry water.
+I have made all citrus along with the berry water.
 Both were fantastic!
 My kids definitely liked the berry one the most out of any infused water I have made.